MSRP-OSS/msrp-java/README.txt

 Release version of the MSRP Java Stack.
-For more information please visit: http://java.net/projects/msrp
+For more information/documentation please visit: https://msrp-oss.github.io/msrp-java/

+For access to sources visit: https://github.com/MSRP-OSS

-This is library is currently being used in production several projects.
-Any bugs should be reported on the Issues page
+This library is currently used in several projects.
+Any bugs should be reported on the Issues page.

 Use Maven to build/install as in